Melia Palma Bay

 Do I need a passport?

 Yes, UK travellers will need a passport to enter Palma.
 Your passport will also need to be less than 10 years old on the day you enter (check ‘date of issue’) and valid for at least three months after the day you leave (check ‘expiry date’).
 You will also have your passport stamped upon arrival.
-For more Malaga passport information and details of entry requirements to Spain, visit The Foreign, Commonwealth & Development Office.
+For more Palma passport information and details of entry requirements to Spain, visit The Foreign, Commonwealth & Development Office.

 Should I get travel insurance?